Battle of Taierzhuang: Chinese

 Chiang sent his Vice Chief of Staff Bai Chongxi to Xuzhou in January 1938.
 Li Zongren and Bai were old comrades from the New Guangxi Clique, and had served alongside each other since the Battle of Longtan in the Northern Expedition.

 Chiang sent Li the 3rd War Area's 21st Group Army.
-Also a unit from Guangxi, the 21st was commanded by Liao Lei and consisted of the 7th and 47th Army.
+Also a unit from Guangxi, the 21st was commanded by Liao Lei and consisted of the 7th and 48th Armies.
 At this time, Sun Zhen's 22nd Group Army, a unit from the Sichuan clique also arrived at the Shanxi-Henan region, only to be rejected by both Yan Xishan (commander of the 2nd War Area and chairman of Shanxi) and Cheng Qian (commander of the 1st War Area and chairman of Henan).
 Both Yan and Cheng disliked units from Sichuan for their poor discipline, particularly their rampant opium consumption.

 Under the command of Sun Zhen, the 22nd Group Army had deployed four of its six divisions to assist the war effort in Northern China.
-Organized under the 41st and 45th Army, the contingent began its foot march towards Taiyuan on 1 September, marching for more than 50 days continuously and covering some 1400 kilometers.
+Organized under the 41st and 45th Armies, the contingent began its foot march towards Taiyuan on 1 September, marching for more than 50 days continuously and covering some 1400 kilometers.
 When they arrived in Shanxi, they were confronted with an icy winter.
 Despite lacking winter uniforms or even a single map of the province, they immediately engaged the Japanese for 10 days at Yangquan (阳泉), incurring heavy casualties.
 Desperately low on supplies, they broke into one of the Shanxi clique's supply depots, infuriating Yan Xishan, who expelled them from the province.
 The 22nd then withdrew westwards into the 1st War Area, only for its commander, Cheng Qian to reject its request for resupplies.